ros2/launch/launch_testing/README.md

 launch_test test/launch_testing/examples/args_launch_test.py dut_arg:=hey
 ```

 This example shows how to pass arguments into a launch test.
-The arguments are made avilable
+The arguments are made available
 in the launch description via a launch.substitutions.LaunchConfiguration.
 The arguments are made
 available to the test cases via a self.test_args dictionary